itsmeadriana/Hori-SEO-n/README.md

 ## Contribution:
 ###
-❤️ Made with love by Adriana ❤️
+❤️ Code refactored with love by Adriana ❤️
 ####
 ©️2021 Copyright Horiseon, Inc.